camunda/camunda-docs-manual/content/update/minor/722-to-723/jboss.md

 1. Undeploy an existing web application with a name like `camunda-engine-rest`.
 2. Download the REST API web application archive from our Maven Artifactory.
    Alternatively, switch to the private repository for the enterprise version (credentials from license required).
-    * For [WildFly 27+/JBoss EAP 8](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest-jakarta/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-jakarta-$PLATFORM_VERSION-wildfly.war`.
+    * For [WildFly / JBoss EAP 8](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest-jakarta/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-jakarta-$PLATFORM_VERSION-wildfly.war`.
     * For [JBoss EAP 7](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-wildfly.war`.
 3. Deploy the web application archive to your JBoss/WildFly instance.